kabJhai/ruby-training/ReadMe.md

     end
 ## attr_accessor
 attr_accessor :noise is the same as defining the attribute methods for reading and writing on the attribute noise

+    def noise
+        @noise
+    end

+    def noise=(value)
+        @noise = value
+    end

+We can customize the reader and writer methods by defining it directly rather than using attributes